awsdocs/aws-codedeploy-user-guide/doc_source/data-protection.md

 ## Encryption key management<a name="key-management"></a>

-There are no encryption keys for customers to manage\.
-The CodeDeploy service model data is encrypted using an AWS KMS key managed by Amazon DynamoDB\.
+There are no encryption keys for you to manage\.
+The CodeDeploy service model data is encrypted using an AWS owned CMK, owned and managed by CodeDeploy\.
+For more information, see [AWS owned CMKs](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk)\.